AWegnerGitHub/awegnergithub.github.io-content/2015_04_06_i'm-running-to-be-a-moderator-of-stack-overflow.md

 Below are the charts of my activity that the tool created.
 The green vertical bar is account creation date.
 The orange/brown vertical bars are previous election windows.

 ![Stack Overflow Activity Chart][18]
 This is my activity chart for Stack Overflow itself.
-It shows that I've had an account since 2009, but didn't really start utilizing the site, more than occassionally, until 2013.
+It shows that I've had an account since 2009, but didn't really start utilizing the site, more than occasionally, until 2013.
 Since then, it shows that a large majority of my activity onsite is in the review queues.
 There are posts, revisions, comments and more along the bottom, but most of my activity is in the review queues.

 ![Meta Stack Overflow Activity Chart][19]